ie3-institute/OSMoGrid/docs/readthedocs/use/osmInputData.md

 #### Example query based on bounding box

-This example will return the osm data for the area within given coordinates.
+This example will return the OSM data for the area within given coordinates.
 They usually follow the standard format of: min longitude, min latitude, max longitude, max latitude.

 ```
 [out:xml][timeout:10][bbox:52.0262,7.3008,52.03672,7.31806];